kazimgorgulu/pal-gds/docs/pcell.rst

     :start-at: class RingResonator(bc.PCell)
     :end-at: "out": bc.Port((radius, 0), 0, "op"),})

 After creating ``RingResonator`` class, we can create an instance of it.
-Thanks to the parametric implementation of this class, we can easily create variants of ring resonators.
+Thanks to the parametric implementation, we can easily create variants of ring resonators.
 Let's create a ring resonator object with radius of 5 :math:`\mu m`, coupling gap of 0.2 :math:`\mu m`, and line-width of 0.45 :math:`\mu m`:

 .. code-block:: python